 With the passage of time, drug clinical trial institutions have made qualitative leaps in terms of qualification recognition, institutional construction, and supervision, and have continuously promoted the innovative development and overall level of drug clinical trials.
 Institutions and personnel are the basis for ensuring whether a clinical trial is compliant.
 Having a complete clinical trial management institution is the basis for guaranteeing that the clinical trial is conducted in compliance; trained and experienced researchers are the guarantee for the smooth completion of the clinical trial.

+With the development of science and technology of in vitro diagnostic solutions, in vitro diagnostic products are becoming more and more widely used.
 Medical device clinical trial institution management is also gradually becoming standardized.
 In the stage where regulations are continuously improved and updated, there are still many problems in on-site inspections, mainly including: